10 to 26 May 2023.

-We wake early this morning to walk across the street and enjoy an early morning view of the St. Louis Arch and the Mississippi River before we return the road.
+We wake early this morning to walk across the street and enjoy an early morning view of St. Louis Arch and the Mississippi River before we return to the road.
 Soon St Louis is a memory as we settle into riding through the rolling Missouri hills.
 This area is so beautiful and fun to ride in.
 We will stop and see the famous World’s Second Largest Rocking Chair in Fanning.
 Why it is the ‘Second Largest” we’ll discover at the stop.

 Further down the road, we will wind our way on the twisting roads of ‘Devil’s Elbow’.
 There are some other Route 66 icons yet to come.
 Tonight’s stay is in Joplin; a city hit very hard in 2011 by a massive tornado.
 We may meet some locals and hear some fantastic stories about what it was like to be in the eye of an enormous tornado.

 Fun fact: The Trolley and rail lines made Joplin the hub of southwest Missouri.